brian-j-smith/Mamba.jl/doc/samplers/bds.rst

 .. function:: bds!(v::BDSVariate, Γ::Vector{Vector{Int}}, logf::Function)

     Simulate one draw from a target distribution using a binary deterministic sampler.
-Parameters are assumed to be binary integer values (i.e. 0 or 1).
+Parameters are assumed to have binary numerical values (0 or 1).

     **Arguments**

         * ``v`` : current state of parameters to be simulated.
-        * ``Γ`` : Indices of parameters to flip to other state.
+        * ``Γ`` : candidate set of indices of the parameters whose states are to be flipped simultaneously.
         * ``logf`` : function to compute the log-transformed density (up to a normalizing constant) at ``v.value``.

     **Value**

         Returns ``v`` updated with simulated values and associated tuning parameters.